liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/03-using-get-guestbooks-screenlet.markdown

 Note that offline mode still functions properly regardless of how you implement these methods.
-They just give you an opportunity to respond to offline mode's actions, should you need to.
+They just give you an opportunity to respond to offline mode's actions should you need to.
 In this app you don't, so your implementations can be empty.
 Add these methods to your `GuestbooksActivity` class:

     @Override